 Engaging Intergovernmental Organizations

-- Expand your knowledge of international standard-setting and global coordination related to animal health and public health, trade and food safety.
+- Expand your knowledge of international standard-setting and global coordination related to animal health, public health, trade, and food safety

 Private sector leaders

 - Broaden your professional network with international leaders and organizations

 - Recognize potential collaboration opportunities between the public and private sectors that enhance global food safety, animal health, and public health systems